Archives

 Meilin Obinata

-My students have also been accepted into selective summer internships and programs of which I have listed a few here: SIMR (Stanford Institutes of Medicine Summer Research Program) at Stanford University, UC COSMOS, Iowa Young Writers’ Studio, The Kenyon Review Young Writers Workshop, Sewanee Young Writers’ Conference, The University of Chicago Research in the Biological Sciences.
+Beyond admissions, I love helping students build the kind of profiles that start opening doors well before senior year.
+My students have been accepted to the Stanford Institutes of Medicine Summer Research Program (SIMR), UC COSMOS, the Iowa Young Writers’ Studio, the Kenyon Review Young Writers Workshop, the Sewanee Young Writers’ Conference, and the University of Chicago Research in the Biological Sciences, among others.

 Priya Singh